 - Pack all food in a plastic bucket

-- Go to this page to pay the service fee by credit card.
-Muir Trail Ranch charges $70 for each bucket weighing up to 25 pounds.
+- Go to this page for instructions and to pay the service fee by credit card.
+Muir Trail Ranch charges $80 for each bucket weighing up to 25 pounds.
 If you go over 25 pounds, it’s an extra $2 per pound.

 - Print the provided shipping label and the identification form you automatically receive when you pay online and tape them to the outside of the bucket.